pyvista/pyvista/joss/paper.md

 ![A visually integrated scene of geospatial data (FORGE Geothermal Site)](./images/forge-iso.png) **Figure 1:** A visually integrated scene of geospatial data (FORGE Geothermal Site).
-This rendering includes a land surface digital elevation map with overlain satellite imagery and geologic map, a subsurface temperature model, scattered points of the sampled temperature values, geophysical well logging data, GIS site boundary, and interpreted faulting surfaces.
+This rendering includes a a digital land surface with overlain satellite imagery and geologic map, a subsurface temperature model, scattered points of the sampled temperature values, geophysical well logging data, GIS site boundary, and interpreted faulting surfaces.